 - Activate Compliance Protocols

 - Implement Divine Algorithm, takes 360 days to finish

 - Decisions that used to cost 100 Influence, some have additional costs

 - Mastery of Nature, also costs 2,000 energy.
 Takes 360 days to complete.

 - Create Thrall World

-    - Decisions costing 200 Influence
+- Decisions that used to cost 200 Influence

 - Restore Ecumenopolis additionally costs 20,000 minerals.
 Takes 3,600 days to complete